diaa-eldeen2004/Student-Information-System/database/README.md

 ## Notes

 - All public signups default to role 'user'
-- Only admins can create accounts with other roles (admin, student, doctor, advisor, it, user)
+- Only admins can create accounts with other roles (admin, student, doctor, it, user)
 - Passwords are hashed using PHP's `password_hash()` function
 - Email addresses must be unique